S-C-Johnston/NCMC-CIS_150/Final_Project/final-part_1.md

 Attacking by leaving infected Flash-Drives in a parking lot for the curious employee to pick up and plug in is not unheard of.

  2. By distinction, a virus is usually less stealthy and usually more destructive in behavior, and it typically aims either to disrupt operations or make itself known.
 A virus will usually spread through infected files or programs, being attached to some host file, and upon running will attempt to infect other host files.
-This self-replicating nature is what makes it a virus, while trojans typically don't attempt this self-replicating behavior.
+Although the need to ride on the back of something innocent-looking may seem like trojan behavior, the viral, self-replicating nature is what makes it a virus, while trojans typically don't attempt this self-replicating behavior.

+2. A remote attacker may have found a vulnerable internet-facing server and through it, pivoted elsewhere.
+They could leave a rootkit behind, allowing them return access.
+Without interacting with any member of staff, they may have been performing reconnaissance for some time.
+If our organization was the subject of corporate espionage, this is not an unlikely move.

 Similar Incidents
 =================
+Two similar occasions are available to dissect.

+##Panic

+The software company [Panic](https://panic.com) suffered theft of their source code.
+According to their [blog](https://panic.com/blog/stolen-source-code/) from one of the developers, the thieves delivered their attack by disguising their software as a video-codec processing program called Handbrake.

+ 1. Handbrake is legitimate software, but for a period of three days it was vulnerable, and during that time the software was "nagging them for some time to install an update".

+ 2. When the program reported that an incremental update was not available, it prompted for a full download of the next version.
+The developer, just wanting to get on with it, didn't stop to think about why Handbrake needed elevated privileges to run, or about how sketchy the authentication dialogue seemed at the time.

+ 3. Git credentials were stolen and used to clone several repositories of their source code.
+Panic was lucky in that the attacker did not get clones of every repository, largely because the attacker was guessing at their repository names.

+	- _There is no reason to believe that we are this lucky_.

+ 4. They were contacted by the thief to the effect of a ransom.
+"Pay us or we'll release it into the wild" is an effective summary.
+There is no reason to believe that once paid the thief will keep their promise.

+	- These are digital assets which can be copied and redistributed easily, not a person or physical goods which must be returned.

+They came to three conclusions about the likely impact, which will be discussed later.

 Potential Impact
 ================